stackforge/fuel-docs/pages/release-notes/v4-1/030-other-enhancements.rst

 For detailed information, please refer to the
 `Release Notes for Murano version 0.4.1 <https://wiki.openstack.org/wiki/Murano/ReleaseNotes_v0.4.1>`_.

-Savanna includes the Intel Distribution for Apache Hadoop plugin
+Sahara includes the Intel Distribution for Apache Hadoop plugin
 ----------------------------------------------------------------

-The Savanna project provided with Mirantis OpenStack 4.1 includes the Intel Distribution for Apache Hadoop version 2.5.1.
+The Sahara project provided with Mirantis OpenStack 4.1 includes the Intel Distribution for Apache Hadoop version 2.5.1.
 This plug-in enables features such as: